stl-tech/stltech.org/content/slack.md

 Most of the interaction in STL Tech happens on Slack.
 We invite you to join us!

-You can ask any current STL Tech member for an invitation, or use our self-inviter tool located at [slack.stltech.org](http://slack.stltech.org).
+You can ask any current STL Tech member for an invitation, or use our self-inviter tool located at [slack.stltech.org](http://slack.stltech.org) and embedded below.

+Please familiarize yourself with the Code of Conduct and Member Handbook linked from the front page before joining.

 See you soon!

-Please familiarize yourself with the Code of Conduct and Member Handbook linked from the front page before joining.
+<iframe src="http://slack.stltech.org" width="100%" height="850px" style="background: white; border-radius: 4px;"></iframe>